Connect with others who understand.

 Fatigue

 Fatigue, or extreme tiredness, is one of the most common MS symptoms.
 It affects roughly 80 percent of people with MS, according to the National Multiple Sclerosis Society.
-This fatigue may be contributing to your muscle weakness.
+This fatigue may contribute to muscle weakness.
 As one MyMSTeam member described, “I also suffer from terrible bouts of fatigue.
-One minute I am walking about my bungalow, then I collapse with no notice, absolutely shattered.”
+One minute, I am walking about my bungalow, then I collapse with no notice, absolutely shattered.”

 Muscle Weakness as a Side Effect of Medication

-Some people experience muscle spasms as a symptom of MS. Neurologists may treat this symptom by prescribing medications like Lioresal (baclofen) or Zanaflex (tizanidine).
-For some, medications intended to treat spasticity can increase muscle weakness.
+Some people experience muscle spasms as a symptom of MS. Neurologists may treat this symptom by prescribing medications like baclofen (Lioresal) or tizanidine (Zanaflex).
+But for others, the increased muscle weakness is caused by medications meant to treat spasticity.
 As one member shared, “I find it difficult to turn doorknobs or open jars, as my hand and arm strength has left me.
 I’m not sure if this is the MS or the high dose of baclofen I take to reduce spasticity.”

 Managing Heavy Arms With Multiple Sclerosis

 You and your health care provider will need to work together to determine how to treat your muscle weakness and heavy arms.
-Managing heavy arms associated with MS usually begins with treating the underlying MS. Aside from these treatments, there are several other ways you can address this weakness and manage heavy arms.
+Managing heavy arms associated with MS usually begins with treating the underlying MS, but there are several additional ways you can address weakness and heavy arms specifically.

 Try Physical and Occupational Therapy